 Partly a fishing society, the locals made a mode of transportation to help them with fishing activities.
 This transportation is later known as the gondola.
 Words spread among people about how unique this transportation is.
 This then attracts challenged explorers to try it.

 Few more visitors come and the place thrives into a more popular destination.
 Since then, Timang Beach is recognized for the combination of adventure, scenery, and culinary experience it offers.

 Gondola Extreme Ride

 Timang Beach has become famous at first because of the local-made cable car or gondola.
-Originally made for the sole purpose of fishing lobsters, it is technically not a cable car.
-It is a wooden open box, hanged above the ocean by nylon ropes.
-It connects the mainland and the small island of Timang.
+It was originally made for the sole purpose of fishing lobsters, and technically not a cable car.
+It a narrow wooden open box, hanged above the ocean by nylon ropes.
+And connecting the mainland and the small island.

-As tourists cross over to Timang Island, they will be greeted with the harsh sea waves that can reach the gondola.
+As tourists cross over to Timang Island, the harsh sea waves will greet the guests.
+It even can reach the gondola.
 Gondola riders will have to prepare the overcoming fears that follow.
 The Gondola will also swing a little when the sea wind hits.
-The journey for those 100 meters ride is truly for those seeking an adrenaline rush.
+The journey for those 100 meters rides is truly for those seeking an adrenaline rush.

 The suspension bridge spans around 120 meters.
 It is newly made, only built shortly after the gondola became popular.
 Like the gondola, it connects the beach and the little island of Timang.
 It provides an alternative for visitors to reach the island, but with no less amount of challenge.